Krunal-97/Cusrtom-WordPress-Plugin/rtcamp-assignment/README.md

  You need to install this plugin for displaying Recent Posts Widget from specific Category.
 ## List of my Important Custom Files:
->1. 'custom.css' - Path : lib/css/custom.css-
+>1. 'custom.css' - Path : lib/css/custom.css -
-     **This file contains my custom styling for Post Slider , Styling and responsive layout code.
+     **This file contains my custom styling for styling and responsive layout code.
 I used CSS Grid for creating this Theme Layout.**
 >2. 'custom.js' - Path : lib/js/custom.js - For Child Pages container
 >3. 'custom-slider-post-type.php' - Path : lib/custom-slider-post-type.php - For Custom Post Based Slider Option
 >4. 'header.php' - For the Header